Bachelor of Science in Engineering Technology

 - Bring the needs of people into the equation

 - Use strong interpersonal and communication skills

 - Employ effective business analysis of decisions in local and global contexts

 On admission to the Ohio State Mansfield campus, students may enroll directly into the four-year engineering technology program.
-Current students can find out how to enroll in the program by speaking with Lindsey Anderson.
+Current students can find out how to enroll in the program by speaking with Lyndsey Anderson.

 Career opportunities in engineering technology